crawsome/colinburke.github.io/techblog.md

 ## ☁️ Cloud & Infrastructure

 ### Google Cloud Insights: From Certification to Practice
-*Based on ACE certification and Google experience*
+*Based on ACE certification and cloud experience*

-My time at Google and GCP certification provided insights into:
+My GCP certification and cloud experience provided insights into:

 **Architecture Patterns:**
 - Microservices deployment strategies